operand/agency/README.md

 ]
 ```

-Notice that each action lists the fully qualified `id` of the operator in the
+Notice that each action lists the fully qualified `id` of the agent in the
 `"to"` field, the docstring of the action's method in the `"thoughts"` field,
 and each argument along with its type in the `"args"` field.